-Once you declare an undergraduate major and/or decide on a career path that may involve graduate education, you have advisors available to assist you.
+Once you declare your major and/or decide on a career path that may involve graduate education, there are many advisors available to assist you.

-After submitting your Long Range Plan and declaring your major, you will get an advisor in your major department.
+After submitting your Long Range Plan and declaring your major, you will be assigned an advisor in your major department.
 For more information on advising for a specific major, please contact the appropriate director of undergraduate studies listed in this DUS directory.
 A department’s DUS can also answer your questions when choosing a major and help you discover and engage with mentored research opportunities in the department.

 Trinity College offers specialized advising for students considering graduate education.
 There are many paths to graduate and professional schools in law, health and business, and even where specific course requirements exist (as in the health professions), course sequences and combinations can and should be tailored for each student.
 Preprofessional advisors counsel students in these areas assisting them in applying to programs and providing information on career opportunities and the requirements for advanced study.

 - Prebusiness — for careers in business, finance, and entrepreneurship or innovation